rroethof/roethof.net/CODE_OF_CONDUCT.md

 2.  **Open Discussion**: Encourage open discussion about concerns or issues related to our code of conduct.
 3.  **Constructive Feedback**: Offer specific, actionable feedback that helps individuals grow and improve.

+## Further Resources

+We encourage all contributors to explore the [Open Source Guides](https://opensource.guide/) for a wealth of information on open source best practices.

-By following this code of conduct, we aim to create a safe, inclusive and supportive environment for our community to thrive.
+By following this code of conduct, we aim to create a safe, inclusive, and supportive environment for our community to thrive.
 Let's work together to build a positive and productive space where everyone can share their expertise and passion for technical topics!